Makelonn/toolbox/README.md

 First, you need to edit the path variable to match the path you want to scan.
 Then use :

     python get_extension_list.py

+## Loading bar

+🔩 How does that work ?

+This is a simple loading bar that takes the total of stuff to load and calculate the percent the loading is at, and display a loading bar in the terminal.

+📚 Usage

+    from loading_bar import LoadingBar

+    total_to_study = 487
+    loader = LoadingBar(total_to_study)
+    for i in range(total_to_study):
+        # Do your stuff here
+        loader.update()
+    loader.finish()